Frankincense Essential Oil

 - Skin: Used for mature skin, also promotes wound healing and treats inflamed skin conditions.
 It should be avoided if you have sensitive skin.

-- Pregnancy: helps with breast tenderness, stretch marks, immune support, general discomfort, hemorrhoids, skin support, pre-birth perineal prep, relaxation, and focus.
-It helps to induce contractions during labor delivery
+- Pregnancy: Helps with breast/chest tenderness, stretch marks, immune support, general discomfort, hemorrhoids, skin support, pre-birth perineal prep, relaxation, and focus.
+It helps to induce contractions during labor and delivery.

-- Babies & Children: is soothing to the mind, skin healing, emotional support, and supports a healthy immune system.
+- Babies & Children: is soothing to the mind, skin healing, provides emotional support, and supports a healthy immune system

 - Scent Profile: Mid to base note that has an earthy, uplifting aroma